-- dealing with any assets including property which comes under the control of a Partner or employee due to an Appointment, without obtaining the prior approval of the court. - 6.3 A Member in Public Practice shall take all reasonable steps to ensure that the Member does not knowingly sell property or other assets of an Administration to the Member's Firm, a Network Firm, their Partners or employees, or to the Immediate and Close Families, controlled or associated Entities of the Member, the Firm's or Network Firms' Partners and employees without obtaining prior approval of the court. - 6.4 Paragraphs 6.1 and 6.3 do not apply where the Member has accepted an Appointment in respect of a retail operation under Administration, and the assets are available for sale to the general public and no special treatment or preference over and above that granted to the general public is offered.
+- 6.3 A Member in Public Practice shall take all reasonable steps to ensure that the Member does not knowingly sell property or other assets of an Administration to the Member's Firm, a Network Firm, their Partners or employees, or to the Immediate and Close Families, controlled or associated Entities of the Member, the Firm's or Network Firms' Partners and employees, unless permitted by law, regulations or with prior approval of the court. - 6.4 Paragraphs 6.1 and 6.3 do not apply where the Member has accepted an Appointment in respect of a retail operation under Administration and the assets are available for sale to the general public and no special treatment or preference over and above that granted to the general public is offered.